When an island aims for a zero-waste society

 Recover 100% of waste on the Isle of Man

-Sitting in the Irish sea off the coast of north-western England, the Isle of Man is a kind of micro-state, part of the United Kingdom but with its own government, currency and language.
+Sitting in the Irish sea off the coast of north-western England, the Isle of Man is a British Crown Dependency with its own government, currency and language.
 In 1995, the Manx government decided to stop all landfill operations and to give priority to recycling and energy recovery.
 It therefore turned to SUEZ to treat and recover:

 Offer a second life to waste